-\L=line 0-7 and Ch=channel designator, 0-3
+\L=line 0-7 and Ch=channel designator, 0-7

+Section 5

-Section 5 CONSOLES AND POWER CONTROL PANEL
+CONSOLE AND POWER CONTROL PANEL

-The 3100 Integrated Console and the 3101 and 3200 optional desk consoles enable a computer operator to control and observe the operation of the computer.
+The 3200 desk console enables the computer operator to control and observe computer operation.
 This section describes the operator's controls and the significance of the visual indicators.
 Also included in this section is a view of the Power Control Panel and a description of its operation.